camunda/camunda-self-managed/aws-marketplace/README.md

 There were a few unintended uses for this repository as I learned more about the AWS Marketplace.
 Those uses are:

-* licensemanager - holds scripts / manifests related to the AWS License Manager.
+* license-manager - holds scripts / manifests related to the AWS License Manager.
 * firstuser-password.yaml - This manifest will create a first user and assign a random password.
 This is a requirement for being on the AWS Marketplace.